northern-bites/nbites/README.txt

 	sudo mkdir /usr/local/nao/crosstoolchain

 Next,if you are on linux, the new (1.0) cross tool chain is available from <https://robocup.bowdoin.edu/files/software/nao/cross_compiler_stuff/ctc-1.0.0b.tar.bz2>

 If you are on a mac, there is no precompiled cross compiler (yet).
-You might try using the stagging folder from the Linux file above, combined with the cross folder from the old cross compiler for mac at <https://robocup.bowdoin.edu/files/software/nao/cross_compiler_stuff/cross-mac-intel.tar.bz2>
+You should put the stagging folder from the Linux cross compiler archive above, combined with the cross folder from the old cross compiler for mac at <https://robocup.bowdoin.edu/files/software/nao/cross_compiler_stuff/cross-mac-intel.tar.bz2>
+Place these folders in the directory /usr/local/nao/crosstoolchain described below.

-When extracted, this should give you a cross folder that will replace the empty cross folder in /usr/local/crosstoolchain.
+When extracted, this should give you a cross folder that will replace the empty cross folder in /usr/local/nao/crosstoolchain.
 Once you have downloaded the cross-mac-intel.tar.bz2, extract it to the crosstoolchain folder with the command:

      	sudo tar --strip 1 -C /usr/local/nao/crosstoolchain -xvjf ctc-1.0.0b.tar.bz2